 - Gwendraeth Valley

 - St Clears & Whitland

-It has no website of its own; like Northcliffe’s other newspapers, it shares their thisissouthwales.co.uk website, which was formerly the newspapers’ website but is now a more general portal site for which the newspapers merely provide news stories.
+Until recently it had no website of its own; like Northcliffe’s other newspapers, it shared their thisissouthwales.co.uk website, which was formerly the newspapers’ website but is now a more general portal site for which the newspapers merely provide news stories.
 However, Local World took the decision in early 2013 to create “publisher-branded” websites for its newspapers to run alongside the thisis…co.uk and …people.co.uk websites. (thisissouthwales.co.uk now redirects to the South Wales Evening Post‘s website.)